Blocks Banner

 Peeping Cats Quilt Block

-Peeping Cats Quilt Block by Handmadiya
+Peeping Cats Quilt Block Free Pattern

 If you're a cat lover and a quilting enthusiast, the Peeping Cats Block by Melissa of Handi Madiya is the perfect project to bring a playful touch to your next quilt.
 This charming block combines adorable feline silhouettes peeking out with a dynamic double pinwheel design, making it both whimsical and visually engaging.